 Remember latency?
 Around five years ago, as improvements to WordPress and other blogging platforms led to a mini-explosion in website numbers, latency was all the rage.

 Since then, however, IT managers seem to have picked up new concerns.
-If you look at a list of strategic priorities for chief information officers in 2018, you’re likely to find items such as digitisation, cybersecurity, and the Internet of Things.
+If you look at a list of strategic priorities for chief information officers in 2018, you’re likely to find items such as digitisation, cybersecurity, and the internet of things.

-Once upon a time, data networks only had to deal with email and the sluggish traffic from dial-up modems.
+Once upon a time, data networks only had to deal with email and sluggish traffic from dial-up modems.
 In those days, getting a connection at all was a blessing.
 Getting a low-latency connection was all but unheard of.

-Networks have got faster
+Networks have become faster

 Since then, networks, software, and endpoints have all got much, much faster.
 The number of network users has ballooned, and the types of traffic we see on the Internet has changed dramatically.

 Traffic has gone up, as you would expect, but in particular there has been an explosion in the kinds of traffic that are highly susceptible to latency.
 The first of these is voice communications, particularly via cloud-based services.